Cartographic design: Map purpose and selection of information

 3D cartography of Washington State, Mount Rainier National Park, Pinnacle Peak trail.

 Robinson codified the mapmaker's understanding that a map must be designed foremost with consideration to the audience and its needs, stating that from the very beginning of mapmaking, maps "have been made for some particular purpose or set of purposes".
 The intent of the map should be illustrated in a manner in which the percipient (the map reader) acknowledges its purpose in a timely fashion.
 The principle of figure-ground refers to this notion of engaging the user by presenting a clear presentation, leaving no confusion concerning the purpose of the map.
 This will enhance the user's experience and keep their attention.
 If the user is unable to identify what is being demonstrated in a reasonable fashion, the map may be regarded as useless.

 Making a meaningful map is the ultimate goal.
 Alan MacEachren explains that a well designed map "is convincing because it implies authenticity".
 An interesting map will no doubt engage a reader.
 Information richness or a map that is multivariate shows relationships within the map.
 Showing several variables allows comparison, which adds to the meaningfulness of the map.
 This also generates hypothesis and stimulates ideas and perhaps further research.
 In order to convey the message of the map, the creator must design it in a manner which will aid the reader in the overall understanding of its purpose.
 The title of a map may provide the "needed link" necessary for communicating that message, but the overall design of the map fosters the manner in which the reader interprets it.

-In the 21st century it is possible to find a map of virtually anything from the inner workings of the human body to the virtual worlds of cyberspace.
-Therefore, there are now a huge variety of different styles and types of map – for example, one area which has evolved a specific and recognisable variation are those used by public transport organisations to guide passengers, namely urban rail and metro maps, many of which are loosely based on 45 degree angles as originally perfected by Harry Beck and George Dow.
+In the 21st century, it is possible to find a map of anything from the inner workings of the human body to the virtual worlds of cyberspace.
+Therefore, there is a huge variety of different styles and types of map.
+For example, one area which has evolved a specific and recognisable variation are those used by public transport organisations to guide passengers, namely urban rail and metro maps, many of which are loosely based on 45 degree angles as originally perfected by Harry Beck and George Dow.